-The RVS Learning Design Commons is the creative fellowship formed by dynamic educators who want to design and actualize an innovative vision.
+Join the creative fellowship formed by dynamic educators who want to design and actualize an innovative vision for learning.
 The Design Commons fosters a culture of creativity, and it showcases RVS Teachers and Leaders in their innovative practices.
-It provides opportunities for the people to connect with each other to collaborate on current initiatives and inspire new ones.
-To get a better idea of what an RVS Learning Design Commons is all about, take a closer look at the highlights below of fellowship, innovation and creativity designed by RVS Teachers and Leaders.
+It provides opportunities for people to collaborate on current initiatives and inspire new ones.
+Scroll down for a closer look at the Fellowship of learning designers in Rocky View Schools.

 Using the Building Futures model, the students will experience their humanities courses and math/science curriculum through two extremely dedicated teachers.
 The format will also allow these grade ten students to complete their CALM and Physical Education requirements before moving into grade 11.

 WILD (wisdom inquiry learning doing).
 21st century learning is about exposure to real life connections, developing a knowledge of your local environment, developing a sense of place, blending technology with hands-on experiences; this is what we will be doing in the WILD grade 8 class.

 Community Matters – Helping Hands & Caring Hearts